markstringer-dti/markstringer-dti.github.io/dti.md

 He could, and should have continued to keep track of the projects progress.
 Even when the bosses had ignored him.
 Why?
 Because this is still useful information.
 Actual progress tells you not only when a project is likely to "Finish" but also how long any particular piece of work should take.

-He could have pushed more to get working software to where it finally needs to do.
+He could have pushed more to get working software to where it finally needs to go.
 He could have done more to get it into the hands of real users.
 Because real users were the people that the bosses had to listen to.

 And he shouldn't have taken it personally.
 It's easy to say that.
 From my experience, it's difficult to do it.

 Mmph.
 Right now I'm feeling like an impostor.
 I think I've managed to persuade you that I'm an authority on this problem, this contradiction.
-But I'm not sure I convince you I'm an authority on the solution.
+But I'm not sure I can convince you I'm an authority on the solution.

 Let's go back to the car metaphor and see if it can give us any help.
 This is essentially what happened with "Mr Two."
 Mr Two turned around and told the people in the back seat that they were moving very slowly and weren't likely to get where they needed to go for years.
 Here's what the people in the back seat did.
 They rolled up that divide that you see in cars that have drivers.